You are Here: Home > FAQ's

 11

-If a woman during pregnancy suffers from frustration, failures or disappointments, what are the chances that such situation will make her more vulnerable to produce a baby with mental retardation ?
+If a woman during pregnancy suffers from frustration, failures or disappointments, what are the chances that such situation will make her more vulnerable to produce a baby with intellectual disability ?

 12

-If there were no problems during pregnancy is there still any chance that a baby will develop mental retardation at birth ?
+If there were no problems during pregnancy is there still any chance that a baby will develop intellectual disability at birth ?

 13

-Can a baby who is born normal, become mentally retarded after birth ?
+Can a baby who is born normal, become intellectually disabled after birth ?

 14

-Can vaccination to the child lead to mental retardation ?
+Can vaccination to the child lead to intellectual disability ?

 15

-If mental retardation basically means below average intellectual functioning, are there any drugs to increase the individual's intelligence ?
+If intellectual disability basically means below average intellectual functioning, are there any drugs to increase the individual's intelligence ?

 16